 The fire engineer will take the time to go through each detail to figure out whether or not certain materials may pose a fire risk.

 EWS1 External Wall Fire Review Process Flow Chart

 Contact Us for an EWS1 Survey & Assessment

 To make sure all stakeholders, including buyers, sellers, lenders, and the government are satisfied, we take pride in offering access to trusted fire engineers.
 These assessors are well-qualified to assess fire risks associated with old and new properties.

-We are always happy to answer questions related to the assessment process.
+We are always happy to answer questions related to the EWS1 Form assessment process.
 The goal is to ensure the results are comprehensive and provide a complete assessment of the external wall, and that they meet the required standards.
 Contact us for a EWS1 survey today.